WeiXuL/KeyLock/README.md

 # KeyLock
 A file encryption program based on python
+-
+Written by Chat GPT